 Yeshua, supposed son of a carpenter (or joiner) named Joseph and a young woman (possibly a virgin) named Mary, born in Nazareth (or Bethlehem) in Roman Judea, some time between 8 BC/BCE and 6 AD/CEnote .
 He excelled in Torah study, became a rabbi, and began preaching in Judea aged around thirty.
-His message was mainly of love, peace, mercy, kindness, charity, forgiveness, and compassion (all of which were considered signs of weakness in Ancient Rome, to one degree or another).
+His message was mainly of love, peace, mercy, kindness, charity, forgiveness, and compassion (most of which were considered signs of weakness in Ancient Rome, to one degree or another).
 He also gave some trenchant criticisms of the religious Powers that Be on the subject of their corrupt practices, and he is said to have performed many miracles.
 Accused of defying Mosaic law and challenging the authority of Rome, he was sentenced to crucifixion by Roman procurator Pontius Pilatus and executed in Jerusalem around 30 AD/CE.

 The Four Gospels say He was arrested and, despite being innocent of any wrongdoing, crucified after being betrayed by Judas Iscariot (Yehudah of Kerioth/Yehudah the Sicarius), but returned Back from the Dead 3 days later.
 He appeared before his Disciples (minus Judas, who was dead by that point) and many others before ascending to Heaven.
 The New Testament is mostly about Him, His life, His sayings, and His deeds, and is the second part of the Bible.
 It concludes by prophesying He will return a second time to defeat Satan once and for all and set up His kingdom on Earth.